 There have been multiple lawsuits filed since the FDA issued its advisory.
 A group of lawsuits in South Florida has now been consolidated into a multidistrict lawsuit.
 In addition, a class-action lawsuit in California against both Sanofi and Boehringer Ingleheim has accused the company of knowing about the dangers of NDMA in ranitidine but failing to warn the public of those dangers.
 Unlike other drugs that have risks of NDMA, like Valsartan, with Zantac and other ranitidine drugs, the NDMA forms within the body rather than being contained within the medication itself, according to the lawsuits.

-If you have developed cancer, especially stomach cancer, as a result of taking Zantac or any other ranitidine-based drug, you may have a case against the company that manufactured your medication.
 You’ll need to consult with your doctor and obtain your medical records in order to prove that your cancer was caused by taking Zantac.
 Then, the next step is to consult with an attorney.

 Farah & Farah’s attorneys are experienced and highly trained in defective drug lawsuits.
 We’ll schedule a free consultation with you to see if you may have a case against Sanofi or another drug manufacturer.
 There are only costs to you if your case is successful.
 Contact us today – don’t wait to seek the compensation and justice you deserve.